hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/139_the_future_of_india.md

 among the masses.
 Even the great Buddha made one false step when he stopped the Sanskrit language from being studied by the masses.
-He wanted rapid and immediate results, and translated and preached in the language of the day, Pâli.
+He wanted rapid and immediate results, and translated and preached in the language of the day, Pāli.
 That was grand; he spoke in the language of the people, and the people understood him.
 That was great; it spread the ideas quickly and made them reach far and wide.
 But along with that, Sanskrit ought to have spread.
 Knowledge came, but the prestige was not